AnandKumar9/TechnicalNotes/01. Programming Languages/4. Ruby/EASE Setup.md

 ###### Cannot load such file -- openssl

 While doing 'gem install bundler', I was getting an error that said 'Cannot load such file -- openssl'.
 It got resolved after doing [this](https://github.com/rvm/rvm/issues/5246#issuecomment-1671324137).
+Ruby does not work with OpenSSL3 yet.

 ```
 brew unlink openssl@3